Utsira, Norway: Your Ultimate Guide to This Enchanting Island

 Geocache locations on Utsira Island

-There are three main marked hiking trails throughout the island which provide plenty of opportunity for exploring the rocky coastline and wild terrain.
-The island is believed to have had inhabitants dating back to the stone age.
-Indeed, some of the walking trails take you past the remains of Celtic settlements.
+Three main marked hiking trails throughout the island provide plenty of opportunity for exploring the rocky coastline and wild terrain.
+The island is believed to have had inhabitants dating back to the Stone Age.
+Some of the walking trails take you past the remains of Celtic settlements.

 • Austramarka/Trollstien – The eastern side of Utsira Island (3.2km)